Alastair McCorquodale: Cricket career

 McCorquodale began his cricket career when a schoolboy at Harrow, playing for the 1st XI in 1943 and 1944, playing in the annual Eton vs Harrow match in both years.
 The first year, the match was rained off before he had come to bat.
 The second year, he scored 27 and was the second highest scorer in the Harrow team as they lost by 5 wickets, bowling three of the Eton cricketers out before they successfully chased the total of 147 that had been set by Harrow.
 He was then selected for Lord's Schools teams in both 1943 and 1944, before he left school.

 After his Olympic success, he picked cricket back up again in August 1948 playing for Marylebone Cricket Club both on tour in Ireland and in 1949 in Germany, taking six wickets in a match that was played against the British Army that were based in the region.

 After this he joined the Free Foresters Cricket Club, playing various matches for them including one against the Dutch national team.

 He joined the Marylebone Cricket Club again when they toured Canada in 1951, playing twelve games, including one against a Canadian XI.

 Personal life

 Stoke Rochford Hall, Lincolnshire.
 The former family seat of the Turnors.

 He married Rosemary Sybil Turnor, a daughter of Major Herbert Broke Turnor of Stoke Rochford Hall and his wife Lady Enid Fane (a daughter of the 13th Earl of Westmorland and famed beauty Lady Sybil St.Clair), in August 1947 at St Michael's Church, Chester Square.
-The entire Turnor's Stoke Rochford estate would eventually pass to Rosemary and her husband in 1954.
+The entire Turnor's Stoke Rochford estate would eventually pass to Rosemary and her husband in 1954 (excluding Stoke Rochford Hall, sold in 1948).

-They had a daughter Sarah (who married Geoffrey van Cutsem, son of Bernard and brother of Hugh van Cutsem, in 1969) and a son Neil McCorquodale, who married Lady Sarah Spencer, sister of Diana, Princess of Wales, in 1980.
+They had a daughter Sarah (who married Geoffrey van Cutsem, member of the Van Cutsem family, son of Bernard and brother of Hugh van Cutsem, in 1969) and a son Neil McCorquodale, who married Lady Sarah Spencer, sister of Diana, Princess of Wales, in 1980.